Topazoo/Seamless_Media_Looper/README.md

 ## Background:
 A friend of mine who works in the entertainment industry told me he was thinking about using a Raspberry Pi to loop media for the scenes he was shooting.
-We couldn't find any good pre-built programs to display images or loop media so I decided to build an application with an easy to use GUI to do just that.
+We couldn't find any good pre-built programs to display images or loop media so I decided to build the application myself with an easy to use GUI.

 <b>This application can be installed on a Raspberry Pi to seamlessly loop videos and display images.</b>